Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - Necro Cam: Subverted on the intro of "Mr. Monk and the Critic".

 - Nerdy Inhaler: Kris Kedder in "Mr. Monk Goes to a Rock Concert" has asthma, so he uses a unique mint-flavored one.
-Is used to prove that he blew up a blue beachball while impersonating his victim at an acupuncture tent
+It's also used to convict him of murdering a roadie named Stork Murray since he blew up a blue beachball while impersonating his victim at an acupuncture tent.

 - Never One Murder: Especially in the later seasons.